speudusa/csharp-web-development-wiki/Class-2-(ControlFlow-&-Collections).md

 ## In the prep work this week, the students learned

-1. The Java syntax for conditionals and loops:
+1. The csharp syntax for conditionals and loops:
     1. if/else if/else
     1. switch statements
     1. for, while, and do...while